 LEVEE ENCROACHMENT REGULATIONS

-Regulations controlling Alterations to and Encroachments upon, through or over the District’s reclamation works, flood control works, drainage canals, access roads and pumps (The District’s Works).
+Levee Encroachment Regulations (“Regulations”) controlling alterations to and encroachments upon, through or over the District’s reclamation works, flood control works, drainage canals, access roads and pumps (“District’s Works”).

 Adopted by the Board of Trustees of the Bradford Reclamation District No. 2059, as follows:

 Section I. Purpose.
-The purpose of these Regulations is to protect the integrity of the District Works of Bradford Reclamation District No. 2059 from the adverse effects caused by improper Alterations to or Encroachments upon District Works, and to assure adequate access necessary for the relocation, reconstruction, improvement, maintenance and repair, and routine and emergency inspection of the District’s Works.
+The purpose of these Regulations is to protect the integrity of the District Works of Bradford Reclamation District No. 2059 from the adverse effects caused by improper alterations to or encroachments upon District Works, and to assure adequate access necessary for the relocation, reconstruction, improvement, maintenance and repair, and routine and emergency inspection of the District’s Works.

 Section II.
 Interpretation.
-The provisions of these Encroachment Regulations apply to all land within the jurisdictional boundaries of Bradford Reclamation District No. 2059; however, only those lands within the District’s Area of Jurisdiction fall under the requirements for obtaining a permit.
+The provisions of these Regulations apply to all land within the jurisdictional boundaries of Bradford Reclamation District No. 2059; however, only those lands within the District’s Area of Jurisdiction, as defined below, fall under the requirements for obtaining an Encroachment Permit.

 Section III.
 Definitions.
 As used in these Regulations, the following words and phrases shall, unless otherwise provided, have the following definitions: